jjnurminen/spatialfreq_ms_code/README.md

 ## Installation

-The dependencies are easiest to handle using the [Anaconda distribution](https://www.anaconda.com/products/distribution), so you should first install that.
-An Anaconda environment specification file `environment.yml` is included with the repository.
-Once you have Anaconda working, clone the repository, change to the newly created repository directory and run `conda env create`.
-This should use the specification file to create a conda environment called `spfreq_sim`.
+The dependencies are easiest to handle using the [Anaconda distribution](https://www.anaconda.com/products/distribution).
+An Anaconda environment specification file `environment.yml` is included in the repository root.
+Once you have Anaconda working, clone the repository and run `conda env create` in the repository directory.
+This should create a conda environment called `spfreq_sim`.
 You can activate it using `conda activate sqfreq_sim`.

 ## Configuration